Leadership Awards

 • Academic Status: Open to first- and second-year students at the University of Minnesota Duluth (UMD).

-• Involvement in Co-curricular Activities: Nominees should be actively engaged in co-curricular activities on campus.
+• Involvement in Co-Curricular and Extra-Curricular Activities: Nominees should be actively engaged in co-curricular and/or extra-curricular activities on campus.

 • Exemplary Service: Candidates should demonstrate outstanding service within the University community, showcasing a commitment to making a positive impact in the current academic year.